semantic-flow/sflo/docs/data/notes/ngw89xo9m9jop5b3o32dwwd.md

-In a filesystem-based structure like a [[sflo.concept.mesh]], you can't really prevent changes.
-But some things in a mesh should be treated as immutable, like [[sflo.concept.mesh.resource.element.flow.snapshot.version]] and [[sflo.concept.relative-identifier]].
+In a filesystem-based structure like a [[concept.mesh]], you can't really prevent changes.
+But some things in a mesh should be treated as immutable, like [[resource.node-component.flow-snapshot.version]] and [[concept.identifier.intramesh]].

 **Pseudo-immutability** acknowledges that things might be changed, for various reasons: